 With the recent release of the 2022 GME note, I’d like to re-post an updated version of this post.
 I’ve participated in the last eight GME selection boards and would like to offer tips for people looking to match for GME in the future.
 We’ll cover general tips and those specific for medical students and those returning from an operational tour:

-- You can increase your score at the GMESB by having publications.
-If you want to give yourself the best chance of maximizing your score, you need at least two peer-reviewed publications.
-Any publications or scholarly activity have the chance to get you points, but having two peer-reviewed publications is the goal you should be trying to reach.
+- You can increase your score by having publications.
+If you want to give yourself the best chance of maximizing your score, you need multiple peer-reviewed publications.
+Any publications or scholarly activity have the chance to get you points, but having multiple peer-reviewed publications is the goal you should be trying to reach.

 - Be realistic about your chances of matching.
 If you are applying to a competitive specialty and you’ve failed a board exam or had to repeat a year in medical school, you are probably not going to match in that specialty.
 There are some specialties where you can overcome a major blight on your record, but there are some where you can’t.
 If this is applicable to you, the residency director or specialty leader should be able to give you some idea of your chances.
 Will they be honest and direct with you?
 I’m not sure, but it can’t hurt to ask.